SearParsley/GGJ_2025/README.md

 ## Game Controls

-TODO: Write controls
+The controls are very simple.
+Each text box will have a message followed by one or more numbered options.
+To choose an option, simply press the key of the number associated with that option.
+For example, I would press the `2` key to select option number 2.

 ## Credits

 ### ASCII Art

-I did make small edits to a few of the versions within the game, but  all the ones below are unmodified and linked to where I found them.
+I did make small edits to a few of the versions within the game, but each listed below is unmodified and linked to where I sourced it.

 [Bug](https://ascii.co.uk/art/bug)
 ```